Udayraj123/OMRChecker/samples/sample3/README.md

 ## Observation
 The OMR layout is slightly different on colored thick papers vs on xeroxed thin papers.
-The shift becomes noticible in case of OMR with large number of questions.
+The shift becomes noticeable in case of OMR with large number of questions.

 We overlapped a colored OMR sheet with a xerox copy of the same OMR sheet(both printed on A4 papers) and observed that there is a great amount of layout sheet as we reach the bottom of the OMR.